DIY store, B&Q has announced it will stop selling Roundup weed killer after a case in the US linked it to causing cancer.

-A shock verdict was returned by an American jury in August 2018 whereby manufacturer, Monsanto, was ordered to pay $289 million (£226 million) in compensation to Mr Dewayne Johnson.
+Back in August 2018, a shock verdict was returned by an American jury whereby manufacturer, Monsanto, was ordered to pay $289 million (£226 million) in compensation to Mr Dewayne Johnson.
 Mr Johnson claimed that the glyphosate found in Roundup weed killer caused his cancer.

 Mr Dewayne Johnson was diagnosed with terminal non-Hodgkin’s lymphoma, an uncommon cancer, in 2014.